backtrackbaba/covid-faq/_pages/sources.md

 The Ministry of Health and Family Welfare is an Indian government ministry charged with health policy in India.
 It is also responsible for all government programs relating to family planning in India.
-The Minister of Health and Family Welfare holds cabinet rank as a member of the Council of Ministers
+The Minister of Health and Family Welfare holds cabinet rank as a member of the Council of Ministers.

 [Link to FAQ Page](https://www.mohfw.gov.in/)